Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-As per AreaSearch's latest postcode level ATO data released for financial year 2023, Pagewood's median income among taxpayers is $56,102.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Pagewood's median income among taxpayers is $56,102.
 The average income in the suburb is $82,651.
 Nationally, these figures are extremely high compared to Greater Sydney's median of $60,817 and average of $83,003.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Pagewood would be approximately $61,073 (median) and $89,974 (average) as of September 2025.
-According to the 2021 Census figures, household incomes in Pagewood rank at the 82nd percentile ($2,281 weekly).
-The earnings profile shows that 27.0% of residents (1,103 people) fall into the $4,000+ bracket, unlike regional trends where 30.9% fall within the $1,500 - $2,999 range.
-Economic strength is evident with 40.6% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-High housing costs consume 16.6% of income, but strong earnings still place disposable income at the 80th percentile.
-The area's SEIFA income ranking places it in the 8th decile.
+According to the 2021 Census figures, household incomes in Pagewood rank exceptionally at the 82nd percentile ($2,281 weekly).
+The earnings profile shows that 27.0% of residents fall within the $4,000+ bracket (1,103 people), unlike trends in the region where 30.9% fall within the $1,500 - $2,999 range.
+Economic strength is evident through 40.6% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+High housing costs consume 16.6% of income, though strong earnings still place disposable income at the 80th percentile and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income